Baasha in the Bible

 Verse ConceptsTwo YearsList Of Kings Of Israel

-It happened, when he began to reign, as soon as he sat on his throne, that he struck all the house of Baasha: he didn't leave him a single one who urinates on a wall, neither of his relatives, nor of his friends.
+And it came to pass, when he began to reign, as soon as he sat on his throne, that he smote all the house of Baasha, he left him not even the meanest, - neither of his kinsfolks, nor of his friends.

 Verse ConceptsThroneUrinatingDeath Of All MalesKilling Whole FamiliesFamily And Friends